egoist/vue-ga/README.md

 ### non vue-router

-Just invoke the `collect` function after route changes, for example:
+It works with all SPA, even in non-Vue apps, just invoke the `collect` function after route changes, for example:

 ```js
 ga(collect => {